Lehmann-Fabian/nf-dataflow/README.md

-# Nextflow nf-dataflow Plugin – Understand Your Pipeline's Dataflow
+# Nextflow nf-datatrail Plugin – Understand Your Pipeline's Dataflow

 This plugin helps you analyze and visualize the data flow within your Nextflow pipeline.